dannybozbay/CERN-Gradient-Boosting/README.md

 Can we build a regression model that can learn this relationship?
 This is the question our project tries to answer (spoiler: the answer is yes... for simple dielectron events).

-A great Kaggle dataset was used to train/test model.
+A great Kaggle dataset was used to train/test the model.
 You can find my Kaggle notebook [here](https://www.kaggle.com/code/danielbozbay/cern-data-end-to-end-gradient-boosting-0-9-rmse).
 Please upvote it if you found it useful :)

 ![Screen Shot](images/cms.jpg)